Crablicious/libdwarf-addr2line/README.md

             independently for each address present.
             In certain cases the no-batch will be overridden and batching used.
-    if no addresses present the program reads STDIN, expecting a list of addresses there.
+        -h --help  Prints a help message and stops. if no addresses present the program reads STDIN, expecting a list of addresses there.